pietrushnic/openwebrtc-wiki/Cerbero-Testing.md

 # Testing Cerbero

-Configuration and the person who is responsible for building, testing, and ensuring that everything works.
+Configuration and the persons who are responsible for building, testing, and ensuring that everything works.

 The more people testing the better.
 Multiple people for the same configuration are encouraged!